Francesco Castellacci: Porsche Supercup

 In June 2010, Castellacci made his debut in the Porsche Supercup round at the Valencia Street Circuit, finishing in 17th position.
 He is also due to contest the rounds at Silverstone, Hungaroring and Monza later in the season.

-A month earlier, he also made his debut in the Porsche Carrera Cup Germany at Valencia's Circuit Ricardo Tormo, finishing in 14th place.
+A month earlier, Castellacci also made his debut in the Porsche Carrera Cup Germany at Valencia's Circuit Ricardo Tormo, finishing in 14th place.

 Other Series

 In October 2009, Castellacci sampled a GP2 car for the first time during the first post-season test at Jerez.
 Driving for the Italian Durango team, he completed 107 laps during the course of the three-day test, recording a best time of 1:27.615 on the final day of running.